Nadim Tuhin

 // Usage

-await waitForWithBackoff(
+const result = await waitForWithBackoff(

 async () => {

-const text = await page.$eval('[data-status]', el => el.textContent)
+const text = await page.$eval('[data-status]', (el) => el.textContent)

-return text === 'complete'
+return text === 'complete' ? text : null

 },